keithhand/dotfiles/README.md

 # dotfiles

-My personal dotfiles repo.
-Requires stow to manage symlinks.
+My personal dotfiles repo containing my local configuration and a way to sync it all.

-## Installation
+## Quick Setup

-Update the files under the `env/` directory for the desired environment (i.e.
-`env/default` and `env/mac`) and run the installation script.
+Verify the modules to sync are [configured](./env) and run the install script.

 ```sh
 ./install
 ```

+## Overview

+[Modules](./modules/) are symlinked using `stow` to the `$XDG_CONFIG_HOME` directory (`~/.config`).
+The modules that get synced is set based on the [configuration file](./env) within the repo.
+This system helps be specific about which modules get stored, but comes at the cost that files created within the repository need to be resynced by running the install script after creation to create an initial symlink.
+Shortcuts are configured to assist with that process described in more detail [below](#shortcuts).

+## Requirements

+- stow - symlinks modules
+- ansible - installs any tools
+- brew - package manager used with ansible

-## Updating
+## Shortcuts

-Some aliases are configured to edit and update the configuration based on a pre-configured $DOTFILES environment variable:
+Some aliases are configured to edit and update configuration based on a configured `$DOTFILES` environment variable:

-- dotFileInstall - run install script (good for new files)
+- `dotFileInstall` - run install script (good for new files)
-- dp - run dotFileInstall and resources zsh files (good for updates)
+- `dp` - run dotFileInstall and resources zsh files (good for updates)
-- db - run ansible/bootstrap.yml playbook and dp (good to make sure everything is installed)
+- `db` - run the ansible.yml playbook and `dp` (good to make sure everything is installed)
-- some auto generated aliases created with `genFileAliases()`
+- some auto generated aliases get created with `genFileAliases()`
-  - e{t}{f} - edit {type} {file}
+  - `e{t}{f}` - edit {type} {file}
-    - eda - edit dotfiles aliases
+    - `eda` - edit dotfiles aliases
-  - c{t}{f} - cat {type} {file}
+  - `c{t}{f}` - cat {type} {file}
-    - cda - cat dotfiles aliases
+    - `cda` - cat dotfiles aliases